 NISE Network Product Development Process

-NISE Network products are created through an iterative, collaborative process that involves researchers in the field of nanoscale science, professionals in the field of informal science education, and targeted public audiences.
+NISE Network products are created through an iterative, collaborative process that involves scientists with expertise in the content area, professionals in the field of informal science education, and targeted public audiences.
 This process helps to ensure that our programs, exhibits, and other products are scientifically accurate, represent best practices in educational product development, and are effective experiences for our visitors.

 Scientists are involved throughout the creation of NISE Net products, from the early conceptual development through prototyping and final review.
 Scientists help us to find interesting ideas and present them accurately and effectively.
 They also help us to communicate the excitement of this field of emerging science, and give it a human face.
-All products developed by the network are reviewed by an expert in an appropriate field related to nanoscale science, engineering, and technology before they are distributed.
+All products developed by the network are reviewed by a scientist with expertise in the content area before they are distributed.

 NISE Network development teams include educators, exhibit developers, and other professionals from museums across the country.
 We work together to make sure our educational products achieve their educational goals, are well-crafted, and represent best practices.
 Our collaborative development process also helps to create new knowledge to advance the field of informal science education and builds capacity at partner organizations.
 NISE Net products all go through extensive peer review during development.